Zombie Cruise Part V

 Dead In The Water

 Sweat poured into Buster’s eyes making it almost impossible to see.
 Buster was lost in the vent system and didn’t even know if he was close to the bridge.
 His portly body crawled with debilitating exhaustion and he lost the salt packets given to him.
 Suddenly, he heard some commotion nearby.
-Buster followed it until it lead him to a public bathroom near the lobby.
+Buster followed it until it lead him to a public bathroom near the atrium.

 Drew waited for the help to break down the door.
 All of a sudden the outside became quiet.
-Drew approached the door and placed his ear on it to try to hear something, anything.
+Drew approached the door and placed his ear against it to try to hear something, anything.

 “What….what is this?”, Drew asked himself out loud, this made the zombies more excitable.